acandael/actionmaker-v2/src/content/activities/en/indoor-lasershooting.md

 ## What makes it so fun

-Completely safe: Since shooting is done with infrared, there is no danger.
-Plus, the rifles have no recoil.
+Completely safe: Because infrared is used for shooting, there is no danger.
+Moreover, the rifles have no recoil.

-Environmentally friendly: No waste from broken clay pigeons or lead pollution.
+Environmentally friendly: No waste and no damage

-Suitable for everyone: Even if you've never shot before, this is a great activity for young and old alike.
+Suitable for everyone: Even if you've never shot before, this is a great activity for young and old.